salemali96/Analysis-of-News-Broadcast/README.md

-# CSC420
+# analysis of news broadcast

-Introduction to Image Understanding
+CSC420: Introduction to Image Understanding

 This project is about analysis of news broadcast.
 You will be given a news video clip.
 Here are the tasks to solve:
 (a) Detect shots in the videos.
 A shot is a set of consecutive frames with a smooth camera motion.